gideonn/Insta-Gallery-Downloader/README.md

 5) Place config.txt in the same folder as executable

-6) Run the script, sit back and let the script do its work.
+6) Run the script, sit back, grab a beer, and let the script do its work.

 All images of your feed will be present in Gallery folder created in the same directory.
+Enjoy! :)